Skip to main content

 python -m pip install trakka

-You will need to set the environment variable AT_URI.
+You will need to set the environment variable AT_URI, as described above.
 You can do this by running:

 Mac / Linux